-Fritule is a festive Croatian pastry made particularly for Christmas.
-These are like little doughnuts.
-At Christmas time you’ll find a plate of small balls in every Croatian household, even the most modest.
+These are actually some little doughnuts: most often during the Christmas time, you’ll find a plate of small balls in every Croatian household, even the most modest.

 This small fried cake typically in the shape of a ball or ring is prepared in all regions along the Adriatic coast.

-Dalmatian Fritule Recipe
+Croatian Fritule Recipe

-- 2 – 3 packets of dry yeast
+- 3 packets of dry yeast

 - 1 Kg of flour